KirtOnthank/Open_Acidification_pH-stat_Housing/README.md

 # TankController-Housing

 The [Tank Controller](https://github.com/Open-Acidification/TankController) project utilizes a half-shield attached to an Arduino Mega.
-This repo holds the housing to hold all the components in a water tight container.
+This repo holds the housing to hold all the components in a splash resistant container.

 ## Software Requirements